wildfly-extras/wildfly-mcp/README.md

 A WildFly [MCP server](https://github.com/modelcontextprotocol/servers) to integrate with your AI chatbot in order to interact with WildFly server using natural language.
 This MCP server is a Java quarkus fat jar application that you can configure in your chatbot mcp configuration.

+## Doanlowd the latest WildFly MCP binary

+You can download it from: `https://github.com/jfdenise/wildfly-mcp-server/releases/download/1.0.0.Alpha1/wildfly-mcp-server-1.0.0.Alpha1-runner.jar`

 ## Build WildFly MCP fat jar

 Make sure to use JDK21+.